 Cleaner, Fresher Air

 We spend the majority of our time indoors, and that makes indoor air quality an important factor to consider when installing a new AC system.
 Numerous studies have shown indoor air is typically more polluted than the air outdoors.
-Floating around in the air you breathe is a mix of airborne particulates ranging from mold spores and dust mites to animal dander and pollen.
+Floating around in the air you breathe is a mix of airborne particulates ranging from microbial growth spores and dust mites to animal dander and pollen.
 Indoor air pollution is a real concern for household members with asthma, allergies, or chronic respiratory conditions, but prolonged exposure poses a health threat to otherwise healthy individuals as well.

 When it comes to indoor air quality, mini-split systems have distinct advantages over central AC systems.
 Forced-air systems not only circulate existing contaminants throughout your home but can introduce additional pollutants via leaky air ducts too.
-If the ducts become damp from high humidity or water intrusion, they can become a breeding ground for mold, mildew, and bacteria.
+If the ducts become damp from high humidity or water intrusion, they can become a breeding ground for microbial growth, mildew, and bacteria.
 Equipped with advanced filtration systems, mini-split systems help prevent allergens and irritants from entering your home in the first place.

 Ductless HVAC Solutions from Wood Comfort Systems